EndeavourCHN/Endeavour/README.md

 # Hi, this is Endeavour
 👋 Welcome to Endeavour's homepage!

-🎓 Currently a undergraduate student at Dundee International Institute of Central South University (DIICSU), China.
+🎓 Currently an undergraduate student at Dundee International Institute of Central South University (DIICSU), China.

-💻 Working with C++ and Java, also learing Python for future projects.
+💻 Working with C++ and Java, also learning Python for future projects.

 🏆 2025 CSU Programming Competition​​ – 2nd Prize (Individual).